Angle of Depression Calculator

 α, of the boy's line of sight from the top of the slide towards the girl at the bottom of the slide, as shown in the illustration below.
 We can see that the horizontal distance between the children is

-3.0 meters and the vertical distance between their line of sights is
+3.0 meters and the vertical distance between their line of sight is

 Using the angle of depression formula, we calculate angle of depression